Cheryl Cole Ignores Liam Payne Split Rumors: ''None of That Matters''

 For the event, Cheryl donned a baby blue turtleneck sweater, jeans and a cashmere camel-colored coat.

-Multiple outlets reported over the weekend the duo is on the rocks because Cheryl has rejected his desire for the couple to get married.
+Multiple outlets reported over the weekend the duo is on the rocks because Cheryl has rejected his desire for the couple to get married (although he'd previously spoken that he was not ready to settle down).

 The Sun reported that a divorce lawyer had been called in to help Liam keep his estimated £54million fortune ahead of a potential split.